EnvModellingGroup/hrds/docs/joss_paper.md

 versions.
 The software assumes all rasters are using the same coordinate system and datum.

-![Fig. 1: Conceptual image demonstrating the blending of two data sets (coarse resolution - grey, high resolution: black).
+![Conceptual image demonstrating the blending of two data sets (coarse resolution - grey, high resolution: black).
 The buffer generated
 (red line) goes from zero at the edge of the high resolution dataset to 1.0 over the user-prescribed distance.
 The resulting data can then be calculated at the requied points (black dots on x-axis) as